ast0815/remu/docs/examples/04/README.rst

 .. image:: truth_traces.png

-The box plots show the full range of sample (vertical lines), the quartiles (boxes), the median (horizontal lines) and the mean values (points).
+The box plots show the full range of the sample (vertical lines), the quartiles (boxes), the median (horizontal lines), 5% and 95% percentile (error bars), and the mean values (points).
 Here it is clear that the posterior distributions are much lower than the limits.

 There is a similar method to plot the predicted expectation values in reco space::